-BIOMASS POWER
+BIOMASS ENERGY

-What is Biomass Power?
+What is Biomass Energy?

 Energy can be recovered from a wide range of organic materials, like farm manure, wastewater sludge and food wastes.
 But wood makes up the bulk of the nation’s biomass fuel supply, mostly because there’s a large supply of wood fiber that has little value, like debris from forest management and timber harvests, storm clean up and landscaping debris, and wood byproducts from the manufacture of wood goods, like lumber, board, and paper.
 Most biomass power generation is done with conventional steam turbine systems that simply substitute renewable biomass for coal.